dsnair2017/kdt/README.md

 1. Setup git and clone this repository, for example with the command 'git clone git@github.com:lewissall/kdt.git kdt' which will clone the repository into a new folder named 'kdt' in your current directory (alternatively, select "Copy or download"->"Download Zip" from the main https://github.com/lewissall/kdt GitHub page).
 2. Ensure Java JDK 1.8 or later is installed.
 3. Install Eclipse (Eclipse auto-installer may have a remote host offline as of 12/12.
 Full installation may be necessary).
-4. Ensure Eclipse recognizes JDK 1.8 or later (Window->Preferences->Java->Installed JREs.
-Expand Installed JREs->Execution Environment.
-Select Java SE 1.8 or later and check the applicable JRE in the right-hand pane.).
+4. Ensure Eclipse recognizes JDK 1.8 or later (Window->Preferences->Java->Installed JREs Press Add and include the JDK.
+Expand Installed JREs->Execution Environment, Select Java SE 1.8 or later and check the applicable JDK in the right-hand pane.).
 5. Copy files mentioned in "Pre-Requisites" to your .m2 directory (C:/Users/User/.m2 on Windows).
 6. Select Maven settings Window->Preferences->Maven and select Download Artifact Sources and Window->Preferences->Maven and select Download Artifact JavaDoc.